wangbin579/auxiliary/README.md

 There are several factors that could influence TCPCopy, which will be introduced in detail in the following sections.

 ###1.
 Capture Interface
-TCPCopy utilizes raw socket input interface by default to capture packets in the IP layer on the online server.
+TCPCopy utilizes raw socket input interface by default to capture packets at the network layer on the online server.
 The system kernel may lose some packets when the system is busy.
 Thus, the related system parameters should be set appropriately.

-If you configure --enable-pcap, then TCPCopy could capture packets in the data link layer and could also filter packets in the kernel.
+If you configure TCPCopy with "--enable-pcap", then TCPCopy could capture packets at the data link layer and could also filter packets in the kernel.

 ###2.
 Send Interface
-TCPCopy utilizes raw socket output interface by default to send packets in the IP layer to a target server.
+TCPCopy utilizes raw socket output interface by default to send packets at the network layer to a target server.
 The system kernel may encounter problems and not send all the packets successfully.
 For example, when the packet size is larger than MTU, raw socket output interface would refuse to send these large packets.
 In TCPCopy 0.5 or above versions, with our special processing, large packets are supported.

-If you configure --enable-dlinject, then TCPCopy could send packets in the data link layer to a target server.
+If you configure TCPCopy with "--enable-dlinject", then TCPCopy could send packets at the data link layer to a target server.

 ###3.On the Way to the Target Server
 When a packet is sent by the TCPCopy client (tcpcopy), it may encounter many challenges before reaching the target server.
 As the source IP address in the packet is still the end-user’s IP address other than the online server’s, some security devices may take it for an invalid or forged packet and drop it.
 In this case, when you use tcpdump to capture packets on the target server, no packets from the expected end-users will be captured.
 To know whether you are under such circumstances, you can choose a target server in the same network segment to do a test.
 If packets could be sent to the target server successfully in the same network segment but unsuccessfully across network segments, your packets may be dropped halfway.

 To solve this problem, we suggest deploying the TCPCopy client (tcpcopy) and the TCPCopy server (intercept) on servers in the same network segment.
 There’s also another solution with the help of a proxy in the same network segment.
 The TCPCopy client could send packets to the proxy and then the proxy would send the corresponding requests to the target server in another network segment.

-Note that visiting another virtual machine in the same segment is the same as visiting a machine in anoter network segment.
+Note that deploying the TCPCopy server on one virtual machine in the same segment may face the above problems.

 ####4.
 OS of the Target Server
 The target server may set rpfilter, which would check whether the source IP address in the packet is forged.
-If yes, the packet will be dropped in the IP layer.
+If yes, the packet will be dropped at the network layer.

 If the target server could not receive any requests although packets can be captured by tcpdump on the target server, you should check if you have any corresponding rpfilter settings.
-If set, you have to remove the related settings to let the packets pass through the IP layer.
+If set, you have to remove the related settings to let the packets pass through the network layer.

-There are also other possibilities that cause TCPCopy not working if you use the traditional tcpcopy, such as iptables setting problems.
+There are also other reasons that cause TCPCopy not working, such as iptables setting problems in the traditional framework.

 ###5.
 Applications on the Target Server
 It is likely that the application on the target server could not process all the requests in time.
 On the one hand, bugs in the application may make the request not be responded for a long time.
 On the other hand, some protocols above TCP layer may only process the first request in the socket buffer and leave the remaining requests in the socket buffer unprocessed.

 ###6.
 Netlink Socket Interface
-Note that the following problem only occursin the traditional usage when configure --disable-advanced and IP Queue is used.
+The following problem only occurs in the traditional framework when IP Queue is used.

 Packet loss also occurs when ip queue module transfers the response packet to the TCPCopy server (intercept) under a high-pressure situation.
-By using command “cat /proc/net/ip_queue”, you can check the state of ip queue.
+By using command "cat /proc/net/ip_queue", you can check the state of ip queue.

 If the value of queue dropped increases continually, ip_queue_maxlen should be set larger.
 For example, the following command modifies the default queue length 1024 to 4096.
  > echo 4096 > /proc/sys/net/ipv4/ip_queue_maxlen

 If the value of netlink dropped increases continually, rmem_max and wmem_max should be set larger.
 Here is an example.
  >sysctl -w net.core.rmem_max=16777216
  >sysctl -w net.core.wmem_max=16777216